gignupg/Detect-File-Encoding-And-Language/README.md

 The confidence score ranges from 0 to 1.
 It is based on the amount of matches that were found for a particular language and the frequency of those matches.

+## Known Issues
+* Unable to detect Shift-JIS encoded japanese text files when using Node.js.
+In the browser it works fine!

 ## License

 This project is licensed under the MIT License